Syrian Jews: History

-Beginning on the Passover holiday of 1992, the 4,000 remaining members of the Damascus Jewish community (Arabic Yehud ash-Sham), as well as the Aleppo community and the Jews of Qamishli, were permitted under the government of Hafez al-Assad to leave Syria provided they did not immigrate to Israel.
+Beginning on the Passover holiday of 1992, most of the last 4,000 remaining members of the Damascus Jewish community, as well as the Aleppo community and the Jews of Qamishli, were permitted under the government of Hafez al-Assad to leave Syria provided they did not immigrate to Israel.
 Within a few months, thousands of Syrian Jews made their way to Brooklyn, with a few families choosing to go to France and Turkey.
 The majority settled in Brooklyn with the help of their kin in the Syrian Jewish community.

 Present-day Syrian Jewish communities

 Israel

 There has been a Jewish Syrian presence in Jerusalem since before 1850, with many rabbinical families having members both there and in Damascus and Aleppo.
 These had some contact with their Ashkenazi opposite numbers of the Old Yishuv, leading to a tradition of strict orthodoxy: for example in the 1860s there was a successful campaign to prevent the establishment of a Reform synagogue in Aleppo.
 Some Syrian traditions, such as the singing of Baqashot, were accepted by the mainstream Jerusalem Sephardi community.

 A further group immigrated to Palestine around 1900, and formed the Ades Synagogue in Nachlaot.
 This still exists, and is the main Aleppo rite synagogue in Israel, though its membership now includes Asiatic Jews of all groups, especially Turkish Jews.
 There is also a large Syrian community in Holon and Bat Yam.

 Many Jews fled from Syria to Palestine during the anti-Jewish riots of 1947.
 After that, the Syrian government clamped down and allowed no emigration, though some Jews left illicitly.
 In the last two decades, some emigration has been allowed, mostly to America, though some have since left America for Israel, under the leadership of Rabbi Abraham Hamra.

 The older generation from prior to the establishment of the Israeli state retains little or no Syrian ethnic identity of its own and is well integrated into mainstream Israeli society.
 The most recent wave is integrating at different levels, with some concentrating on integration in Israel and others retaining closer ties with their kin in New York and Mexico.

 There is a Merkaz 'Olami le-Moreshet Yahadut Aram Tsoba (World Center for the Heritage of Aleppo Jewry) in Tel Aviv, which publishes books of Syrian Jewish interest.